Spillpikene.no

 The blog received support from Fritt Ord in 2011, following an announcement of funding to socially engaged blogs.

 Was awarded "Website of the Year" by Radikal Portal in 2015.
 The review states that "Spillpikene has become an influential website, both within the world of games and the sphere discussing society and gender.
 They are taken seriously by gamers, academics, feminists, and many others."

-Spillpikene.no is a nonprofit organization, and does not sell ad space.